sridharib/dice-distribution-simulator/README.md

-# dice-distribution-simulator
-## Avaloq dice distribution simulatior
+## Dice distribution simulator

-This is a sample project to demonstrate dice rolling simulator.
+This is a sample project to demonstrate dice distribution simulator.
 The rest end point accepts three parameters & returns the result as a JSON structure.
 ```
 numberOfDice: Integer
 numberOfRolls: Integer
 sidesOfDice: Integer
 ```

-###### Commands to run this project
+###### Commands to build & run this application
 ```
 mvn clean install
 cd dice-distribution-simulator